maiahirsch/maiahirsch.github.io/docs/lab5.md

 # Prelab

-## Clearly describe how you handle sending and receiving data over Bluetooth
-## Consider adding code snippets as necessary to showcase how you implemented this on Arduino and Python

 I implemented a BLE command system that allows me to start/stop PID control, update gains, and retrieve logged data wirelessly from Python.

 I added the following new commands to my `CommandTypes` enum: